 Step 2: Associate Degree in Nursing (ADN)

-Associates degree in Nursing is a two-year program that equips you with the basic Nursing knowledge and skills.
-As you will later discover, this step is the key in helping you earn a CRNA degree quickly.
+Associates degree in Nursing is a two-year program that equips you with the basic nursing knowledge and skills.
+As you will later discover, this step is the key to helping you earn a CRNA degree quickly.

 Step 3: RN to BSN program

 Once you’re hired, it will only take a few months before you become eligible for tuition reimbursement.
 At that point, you will then be allowed to study part-time for your Bachelors in Nursing (BSN).